unlocomqx/addons-docs/docs/src/prestashop/04-support.md

 Please include a product link so I can check the issue directly.
 Sometimes the issue is related to your theme or to another module that is installed on your shop.

+Even if the issue happens on all products, I will still need an example link to check the issue directly.

 ::: tip
 Generally, when an issue is fixed for a product, it will also be fixed for other products.
 :::